alxshelepenok/lumen/content/posts/fleek-leak-01.md

 Since this initial release it’s been full steam ahead 🚂 We’ve been gathering feedback from some big players and trying to reconcile on some primary implementations that we could use for a first use case of NFAs.
 Ultimately, thanks to some valuable feedback from the [dYdX](https://dydx.exchange/) team among others, we’ve landed on **community hosting**.

 In a nutshell, community hosting through NFAs will unlock the ability for web3 app owners to **allow members of their community to run frontends for them**.
-Similar to what [Liquity](https://www.liquity.org/) has pioneered, this expands the amount of access points to an app, further decentralizing its most vulnerable attack vector
+Similar to what [Liquity](https://www.liquity.org/) has pioneered, this expands the amount of access points to an app, further decentralizing its most vulnerable attack vector.

 ![](https://storageapi.fleek.one/fleek-team-bucket/Blogs/nfa-roadmap.png)

-In addition to the community hosting MVP, we’ve got an EIP submission in the works to fully standardize the usage, management, and consumption of NFAs.
+In addition to the community hosting MVP, we’ve got a lot more in our backlog such as an EIP submission to fully standardize the usage, management, and consumption of NFAs.

 Interested?
 NFAs are open source and we’ve got a working branch up and running for this MVP.
 You can view the code [here](https://github.com/fleekxyz/non-fungible-apps/tree/feat/app-mirrors).